Edward Eggleston: Career beginnings

 Edward Eggleston's professional life began in the early 1860s when he worked as a Methodist circuit rider preacher in the rural Midwest.
 Serving congregations in Indiana and Minnesota, Eggleston traveled extensively to isolated frontier communities.
 His main goals: preaching and ministering to settlers.
 He taught from what he was taught as a young child and what he experienced growing up.
 During these years, he was exposed to the language, customs, and challenges of pioneer life, shaping the realistic depictions that would later characterize his fiction.
 Eggleston's work as a preacher emphasized practical, religious teaching, avoiding heavy theological abstractions in favor of moral instruction rooted in everyday life.

 Although he was largely self-educated due to childhood illness, Eggleston developed a deep knowledge of theology, history, and literature.
 His sermons and writing began blending humor, realism, and moral themes distinguishing him from the more traditional preachers of that period.
 His literary career was launched when he began publishing short stories about Midwestern life, particularly focusing on the experiences of ordinary frontier settlers.
 These early works gained attention for their authentic use of dialect and for presenting the rural American experience without romanticizing it.
 As it will be discussed later, he gained a lot of traction with these stories before he rapidly began gaining popularity with The Hoosier Schoolmaster.
+In his books, his main goal was to clearly portray the "photographic exactness" of the real West.

 Eggleston's reputation as a writer grew further when he took editorial positions at religious and educational journals.
 These included The Little Corporal and The Sunday School Teacher.
 Eggleston was a well-known children's writer, so his addition to The Little Corporal was viewed as a big deal.
 His editorial work allowed him to champion a more progressive and relatable style of Christian education.
 Besides that, it provided him a platform to develop his fictional writing alongside all the kids stories he wrote.
 By the late 1860s, Eggleston had established himself as both an influential educator and one of the first American authors to offer a realistic portrayal of life in the rural Midwest.